veekaybee/veekaybee.github.io/content/blog/2022-11-10-learning-ml.md

 + [End to End ML with GPT-2](https://vickiboykis.com/2020/06/09/getting-machine-learning-to-production/)

-You'll notice that for me, two of these projects ended up being [the equivalent of keeping research notebooks.](https://jamesmckay.net/2017/02/how-to-keep-lab-notes-as-a-software-developer/).
+You'll notice that for me, two of these projects ended up being [the equivalent of keeping research notebooks](https://jamesmckay.net/2017/02/how-to-keep-lab-notes-as-a-software-developer/).
 Actively taking notes has been really important in my process of memorization.

 I am now gearing up to do a side project that involves embeddings, streaming, and semantic search that should be a ton of fun.
 The important thing is that these projects are interesting to you and that you set an end goal in line, and that you learn something from them.

-## wrap-up
+## Wrap-up

 Learning machine learning is hard and can be frustrating sometimes.
 But if I can summarize the post, it would be these this: